brooth/jeta-site/mysite/home/markdown/inject.md

     public class TestProducer extends Producer {
     }

-Now, in addition for ability to inject `TestProducer`, you can substitude `Producer` dependencies with it.
+Now, in addition to being able to inject `TestProducer`, you can satisfy `Producer` dependencies with it.

 <span class="label label-warning">Important</span> The scope of the extender meta entity must extend the scope of the extending entity as well.
 This means that for our `TestProducer` we must create a scope that extends [`MyScope`](#Scopes):